 - Family violence of any kind

 Your goal is to demonstrate that it’s in your child’s best interest for you to have custody.
-You must demonstrate to the court that you can provide a safe, consistent, loving home environment.
+You must prove to the court that you can provide a safe, consistent, loving home environment.

 Seeking Legal Representation in Custody Disputes